fluxury/fluxury/README.md

   3. createStore(name, initialState, reducer, methods)

-    Create a new store with a name, initialState, reducer function and an object with methods that maybe used to operate state.
+    Creating a store is to Flux what creating a class is to React.

     ```js
     // actions